 The Deputy Head Teachers (DHTs) or Assistant Headteachers (AHTs) may be delegated any of the duties of the Head Teacher so long as they are aware that they have been delegated and are competent to carry them out.
-If any have been delegated permanently they should be removed from the Head Teacher section and shown here.

-In addition to the duties listed for the Deputy Head Teacher, the DHTs or AHTs will also assume the duties of the HT when deputising for the HT.
+The DHTs or AHTs will also assume the duties of the HT when deputising for the HT.
 It is therefore important that the DHTs and AHTs are fully familiar with all aspects of the school safety policy.

-All employees
+All Employees